nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### Session keys and user system

 As the application and requirements expanded, we implemented key distribution.
 First of all, the client and application server don't start with the shared secret.
 As we can have an unknown number of clients, we share this long-term key when a new user registers.
-This also means that we added a user system in our database.
-The sharing of long-term key is done in cleartext and should not be viewed as a part of the secure communication, and is implemented for practical demonstration purposes.
+This also means that we added a user system to our database.
+The sharing of long-term keys is done in cleartext and should not be viewed as a part of the secure communication, and is only implemented for practical demonstration purposes.

 Furthermore, we implemented a session key as this would not expose the long-term key in the same way as if it had been used to encrypt communication.
 If a long-term key is compromised, it is no longer useful.
-However, if a session key is compromised, we could simply just create a new session key derived from the long-term key.
-Also, the longer a key is in use, the easier it is to perform cryptoanalysis, which further emphisises the importance of using session keys.
-Finally, using session keys allows us to provide forward secrecy.
+However, if a session key is compromised, we could simply just create a new session key and share it using the long-term key.
+Also, the longer a key is in use, the easier it is to perform cryptoanalysis, which further emphasises the importance of using session keys.

+Additionally, using session keys allows us to provide forward secrecy if additional protocols are added.
 This means that the exposure of the long-term key won't compromise past session keys.
-Simply using a long-term key to share session keys don't provide forward secrecy, but together with for instance Diffie-Hellman key exchange perfect forward secrecy is achieved.
+Simply using a long-term key to share session keys doesn't provide forward secrecy, but together with, for instance, Diffie-Hellman key exchange perfect forward secrecy is achieved.
+This would be overkill for the scope of this project, both because of the time aspect and because the privacy required of our data is not the highest.

-In our case the session key is shared just by encrypting it with the long-term key.
+In our case, the session key is shared just by encrypting it with the long-term key.
 This means that we are not providing forward secrecy or protection against replay attacks.
-In a real world application we would recommend using Diffie-Hellman.
-We would also recommend adding a mechanism for protection against replay attack such as implementing either a timestamp, challenge or sequence number.
+In a real-world application, we would recommend using Diffie-Hellman.
+We would also recommend adding a mechanism for protection against replay attacks such as implementing either a timestamp, challenge or sequence number.

 <!-- (_Discuss how server communications were secured, including the secure channel solutions implemented and any challenges encountered._)